amarder/amarder.github.io/src/content/post/immich/index.md

 >
 > Easily back up, organize, and manage your photos on your own server.
 Immich helps you browse, search, and organize your photos and videos with ease, without sacrificing your **privacy**.

 I'm running [Immich](https://immich.app/) on a Beelink S12 Pro Mini PC that I bought from Amazon for $180.
 I'm using Docker Compose to run Immich following [these instructions](https://docs.immich.app/install/docker-compose/).
-I'm using [Nginx Proxy Manager](https://nginxproxymanager.com/) to set up a nice URL and handle SSL certificates.
+I'm using [Nginx Proxy Manager](https://nginxproxymanager.com/) to set up a nice URL and handle SSL certificates.[^sockets]

+[^sockets]: When setting up Immich in Nginx Proxy Manager be sure to enable "Websockets Support".

 ## Backups

 One of the big challenges of moving from Google Photos to Immich is figuring out a reasonable backup strategy.
 This is my backup strategy.
 There are many like it, but this one is mine.
 I follow the 3-2-1 backup rule:
-- **3** copies of the data (server, cloud storage, and external hard drive[^1])
+- **3** copies of the data (server, cloud storage, and external hard drive[^ransom])
 - **2** different types of media (cloud storage and external hard drive)
 - **1** copy stored offsite (cloud storage)

-[^1]: I like using an external hard drive because it provides protection against ransomware attacks.
+[^ransom]: I like using an external hard drive because it provides protection against ransomware attacks.
 The downside is that I have to manually connect it to perform the backup, which means I'm less likely to do this regularly.
-A more robust solution might use B2's Object Lock, which uses a write-once, read-many (WORM) model to prevent files from being deleted during a customer-determined retention period.
+A more robust solution might use B2's Object Lock, which uses a write-once, read-many (WORM) model to prevent files from being deleted during a customizable retention period.
 I decided against Object Lock to keep things simple and keep storage costs down.

-I use [restic](https://restic.net/) to create encrypted backups in [B2 cloud storage](https://www.backblaze.com/cloud-storage) and [Rclone](https://rclone.org/) to sync to an external hard drive for local redundancy.
-Both restic and Rclone are excellent tools IMO.
+I use [restic](https://restic.net/) to create encrypted backups in [B2 cloud storage](https://www.backblaze.com/cloud-storage) and [rclone](https://rclone.org/) to sync to an external hard drive for local redundancy.
+Both restic and rclone are excellent tools IMO.

 ```mermaid
 graph LR;